DanRoscigno/Recipes/website/recipes/Lamb_Kabobs_with_vegetables.md

 2 summer squash, cut in chunks

-1 small eggplant or 6 baby eggplant, cubed
+1 small eggplant or 6 baby eggplant, cubed�

-**Directions:      �**�
+**Directions:**�

-         1) Combine oil, lemon juice, oregano, marjoram, parsley, and garlic in a large deep bowl.
-Stir in lamb; cover; let marinate overnight in refrigerator.
+ 1) Combine oil, lemon juice, oregano, marjoram, parsley, and garlic in a large deep bowl.� Stir in lamb; cover; let marinate overnight in refrigerator.

-2) Thread lamb on 6 metal skewers.
-Grill or broil 6 inches from heat for 15 minutes turning and basting frequently with marinade.
-Thread vegetables on separate skewers and continue grilling lamb and vegetables turning and basting for 15 minutes longer or until vegetables are tender and meat is done.
+2) Thread lamb on 6 metal skewers.� Grill or broil 6 inches from heat for 15 minutes turning and basting frequently with marinade.� Thread vegetables on separate skewers and continue grilling lamb and vegetables turning and basting for 15 minutes longer or until vegetables are tender and meat is done.